fabriziotappero/Free-Range-VHDL-book/README.md

-Latex source files of the open-source VHDL book FREE RANGE VHDL.

-If you want to download the generate the PDF of this book compile this LATEX project.
-If you want to buy the Free Range VHDL Paperback you can do that from [amazon.com](https://www.amazon.com/no-frills-writing-powerful-digital-implementations/dp/B015MT2IBM/ref=sr_1_1).

-If you want to contribute please have a look at the "contribute" file.

 <p align="center">
   <img src="https://github.com/fabriziotappero/Free-Range-VHDL-book/blob/master/pics/cover.png?raw=true" width = "70%" alt="" align=center/>
 </p>

+This repository contains the Latex source files of the open-source VHDL book FREE RANGE VHDL.

+If you want to download the PDF version of this book, [here you go](https://github.com/fabriziotappero/Free-Range-VHDL-book/blob/master/free_range_vhdl.pdf).
+To buy the paperback version you can head to [amazon.com](https://www.amazon.com/no-frills-writing-powerful-digital-implementations/dp/B015MT2IBM/ref=sr_1_1).

+To contribute please have a look at the *contribute* file in the root of the repository.

 # FREE RANGE VHDL